IoT can Revolutionize Education, But Challenges must be Addressed

 Possible Drawbacks of this technology

-Security and Privacy: The hardest part or the main challenge of IoT-education alliance would be a matter of security and privacy.
+Security and Privacy: The hardest part of the main challenge of IoT-education alliance is a matter of security and privacy.
 Of course, data collection is an inevitable element of this collaboration.
-A huge number of educational traits are being collected here – including a student’s learning history, location and a number of personal details.
-So, security-privacy concerns about IoT in education are among the key issues that need to address carefully.
+A huge number of educational traits are being collected here – including a student’s learning history, location, and a number of personal details.
+So, security-privacy concerns about IoT in education are among the key issues that need to be addressed carefully.

 Implementation Cost: As many of you imagine, the cost of implementation is also a big challenge of IoT in education.
 These expenses include the cost to purchase hardware, software licenses, and maintenance price.

-Lack of Interoperability: There’re different smart IoT technologies currently implemented in education sector like interactive whiteboards, attendance tracking, temperature sensors, etc. Some of these technologies are showing little interoperability with some other smart technologies.
+Lack of Interoperability: There are different smart IoT technologies currently implemented in the education sector like interactive whiteboards, attendance tracking, temperature sensors, etc. Some of these technologies are showing little interoperability with some other smart technologies.
 These hurdles may definitively affect the future development of digitalized education.

 Conclusion